Scanning Stamps & Re-entries

 - for printing, when resizing original scan, reduce to no less than 300 dpi, or print at the original 1200dpi

-*NOTE: If you are scanning stamps to send to ME to examine, simply crop the pre-scan closely, scan at 1200-2400dpi, and email me the original raw image!
+***NOTE: If you are scanning stamps to send to ME to examine, simply crop the pre-scan fairly closely, leaving more space around it if it comes out crooked, then scan at 1200, and email me the original raw image!
 Do NOT process it in any way.
 Also, it REALLY helps me to keep track of all the scans I receive if you start the names of your scans with your last name.
 This way I can give proper credit if I use your scan on my website. e.g Smith_Sc75_re_RNB.jpg or Smith_USA_Sc300_major.jpg.
-If it is a Canadian stamp, there is no need to identify it as such, but for other countries or provinces, please put an abbreviated form immediately after your last name. e.g. Smith_nfld_Sc28_pp25.jpg; Smith_NZ_Sc493_full.jpg, etc.
+If it is a Canadian stamp, there is no need to identify it as such, but for other countries or provinces, please put an abbreviated form immediately after your last name. e.g. Smith_nfld_Sc28_pp25.jpg; Smith_NZ_Sc493_full.jpg, etc. This last step is VERY important!***

 At the request of a couple of correspondents, I am adding the following message that I recently wrote to a friend who was having some difficulty getting a good scan.
 While it is a little long, you might find it useful...